-Autumn
+Autumn 2024

 LISON de CAUNES’s Biography

-As Nadine Coleno writes in the recently released biography of her life and work, “with patience and consistency and above all the energy that characterises the woman herself, Lison has revived the forgotten art of straw marquetry”
+Lison de Caunes is the visionary behind a luxury brand that places nature and tradition at its very core.
+As Nadine Coleno writes in Lison’s recently released biography: “With patience, consistency, and above all, the energy that characterizes the woman herself, Lison has revived the forgotten art of straw marquetry.”

 I’m inspired by this woman, her family enterprise, and the simple timeless beauty of the natural material she uses to create what is now being recognised as ‘true luxury’ by design professionals the world over – the combination of natural materials and artistic tradition.